|

 Constraint programming is a programming paradigm in which a set of constraints that a solution must meet are specified rather than set of steps to obtain such a solution.
 It can be used for solving Battleship puzzles. |

-| LEGUP: Logic Engine for Grid-Using Puzzles
+Logic Engine for Grid-Using Puzzles

 LEGUP (Logic Engine for Grid-Using Puzzles) is an Undergraduate Research Project under Dr. Bram van Heuveln in the department of Cognitive Science.
 It is under the greater classification of "Visual Logic", as it is a system of logic that is based purely on applying rules to objects visual in nature. |

-From the LEGUP web site:
+LEGUP web site:

 As I understand it, the project hopes to create a logical solver for a host of puzzles including Battleships.
 Check out the Battleship PowerPoint file listing numerous rules for solving Battleship puzzles.
 To date, all the rules found there are taken from the Fathom It! documentation and solver.
 It will be interesting to see if they discover new solving rules. |

-| "Problem solving in ID-logic with aggregates: some experiments"
+ID-logic with aggregates: some experiments" (Authors: Van

-(Authors: Van Nuffelen, Bert; Denecker, Marc)
+Nuffelen, Bert; Denecker, Marc)

 In this paper the authors attempt to design an expressive logic, suitable for declarative knowledge representation.
 One of the experimental problems they use in testing their work is Solitaire Battleships.
 The authors define the problem in declarative terms. |

-Quoting the abstract from the paper:
+abstract from the paper:

 |

-| Constraint Programming Models for Solitaire Battleships Barbara M. Smith Cork Constraint Computation Centre, University College Cork, Ireland |
+Solitaire Battleships Barbara M. Smith Cork Constraint Computation Centre, University College Cork, Ireland |

-Quoting the abstract from the paper:
+abstract from the

 |